-In some scenarios, the considered sequential problem admits a natural generalization to arbitrarily many rounds or time-steps $N$.
-In that case, we may also be interested in the asymptotic behaviour of the total reward as $N \rightarrow \infty$.
-However, as we shall see in the following (Section~\ref{sec:uncomp}), there are sequential models for which approximately computing the asymptotic maximum reward (or penalty) is an undecidable problem.
+In some scenarios, the considered sequential problem admits a natural generalization to arbitrarily many rounds or time steps $N$.
+In that case, we may also be interested in the asymptotic behavior of the total reward as $N \rightarrow \infty$.
+However, as we shall see in the following (Sec.~\ref{sec:uncomp}), there are sequential models for which approximately computing the asymptotic maximum reward (or penalty) is an undecidable problem.
 Thus the best we can hope for are heuristics that work well in practice.
-In Section~\ref{sec:heuristics} we introduce such heuristic methods and demonstrate in Section~\ref{sec:asymptotics_examples} that these methods lead to useful bounds for the problems we considered in the finite regime in Sections~\ref{sec:automaton} and~\ref{sec:entanglement}.
+In Sec.~\ref{sec:heuristics} we introduce such heuristic methods and we demonstrate in Sec.~\ref{sec:asymptotics_examples} that these methods lead to useful bounds for the problems that we have considered in the finite regime in Secs.~\ref{sec:automaton} and \ref{sec:entanglement}.